anton-jeran/MULTI-AUDIODEC/README.md

 ```

-Then make folder **output_speech** and run following command to augment binaural speech dataset
+Then make folder **output_speech** and run the following command to augment the binaural speech dataset

 ```
 mkdir output_speech